 Overall System Status:

 Stata is campus-licensed statistical software.
-The current version is Intercooled (IC) Stata 12 for Windows and Mac OS X machines.
+The two supported versions at Dartmouth are Intercooled (IC) Stata 12 and 13 for Windows and Mac OS X machines.

 You can download the software from the software download site.
 Follow the link for your computer, and then choose "Windows" or "Macintosh" then "Academic Software."
 You'll find Stata in the list.

 KeyAccess (K2Client) allows you to run KeyServed applications.
-KeyServed applications are those where the server determines whether or not you're authorized to use the application.
+KeyServed applications are controlled by a network server which limits the number of simultaneous users to match our license agreement with the vendor.
 The Dartmouth KeyServer address is keyserver.dartmouth.edu.
 This must be set in the KeyAccess setup dialog.
+Computers must be on the Dartmouth network, or using the Dartmouth VPN, to use KeyServed software.

-Stata will download as a Zip file for Windows computers and as an dmg file on Macintosh computers.
+Stata will download as a Zip file for Windows computers and as a DMG file on Macintosh computers.

-For Windows users, open Zip folder (Stata12 and then Stata12 Installer) and double click the Stata12MSI file.
-When the installation is complete, launch the program by clicking Start then All Programs then Stata12 then StataIC 12 (64-bit) or StataIC12 (32-bit) (If you are using 64-bit OS, you will see the former otherwise the latter) .
-Pull the STATA.LIC file in the download zip folder into Program Files (x86)/Stata12 if you were prompted to ask some license information.
+For Windows users, open Zip folder (Stata13) and then Stata13 Installer and double click the Stata13MSI file.
+When the installation is complete, launch the program by clicking Start then All Programs then Stata13 then StataIC 13 (64-bit) or StataIC13 (32-bit) (If you are using 64-bit OS, you will see the former otherwise the latter) .
+Pull the STATA.LIC file in the download zip folder into Program Files (x86)/Stata13 if you were prompted to ask some license information.

 When installing Stata, do not enable automatic updates, that can break the KeyServed version of Stata.
-And you do not need to register the product.
+You do not need to register the product.

 If you have trouble please stop by the Student IT Service Desk for help.
 We are located in 178J Berry Library.